EarthObservation/RVT_py/docs/start_blend.rst

         image=hillshade_arr
         )

-    # we have to add dem array and resolution so that slrm can be computed
+    # we have to add dem array and resolution so that simple_local_relief_model can be computed
     combination_manual.add_dem_arr(dem_arr=input_dem_arr, dem_resolution=resolution)

-    # blend them all together and add default where slrm parameters are defined
+    # blend them all together and add default where simple_local_relief_model parameters are defined
     render_arr = combination_manual.render_all_images(default=default)

 ----